Heimdall (character): Earth X

-An alternate universe variant of Heimdall from Earth-9997 appears in Earth X. This version is an alien who the Celestials manipulated into believing that he was a god.
+An alternate universe version of Heimdall from Earth-9997 appears in Earth X. This version is an alien who the Celestials manipulated into believing that he was a god.

 Guardians of the Galaxy

-An alternate universe variant of Heimdall from Earth-691 appears in Guardians of the Galaxy.
+An alternate universe version of Heimdall from Earth-691 appears in Guardians of the Galaxy.

 Thor: The Mighty Avenger

-An alternate universe variant of Heimdall from Earth-10091 appears in Thor: The Mighty Avenger #6.
+An alternate universe version of Heimdall from Earth-10091 appears in Thor: The Mighty Avenger #6.

 Ultimate Marvel

-An alternate universe variant of Heimdall from Earth-1610 appears in Ultimate Thor #2, where he is killed by Loki.
+An alternate universe version of Heimdall from Earth-1610 appears in Ultimate Thor #2, where he is killed by Loki.

 Ultimate Universe

 In the Ultimate Universe imprint, Heimdall appears as a member of Thor and Sif's Asgardian Revolution.